Marketing Teams Need to Bring Back Marketing Campaign Management Roles

 How marketing campaigns are similar

 Similar to politics, a marketing campaign manager is responsible for orchestrating and organizing the entire campaign to promote the offer (in politics, a candidate; in marketing, it could be a product or a service; in public health, it could be the value of mask-wearing or the importance of vaccination).
 A good offer with a bad campaign won’t succeed, and vice versa.

 Marketing campaign managers are personally responsible for three key things:

 - validating the offer's appeal

 - targeting the right audience

 Without those, the marketing campaign will inevitably perform sub-optimally with disparate messages over the wrong channels to the wrong audiences.
-The campaign will be disjointed, and overall campaign performance will be impossible to measure.
+The campaign will be disorganized and disjointed, and overall campaign performance will be impossible to measure.
 If no one owns the message, audience, and offer, how can you tell whether things are going well?